IslandViewPTA/islandview-pta-site/site/content/event/february-pta-meeting---21st-not-14th.md

 description: We would LOVE for you to join us!

 ---
-Spend the second Wednesday of February with your beloved Valentine - and spend the third Wednesday with your beloved PTA!
+Spend the second Wednesday of February with your Beloved Valentine - and spend the third Wednesday with your Beloved PTA!

 Please join us on Wednesday, February 21st at 6pm in the Island View Library for our monthly PTA meeting.
-We would love you to!
+We would LOVE to see you!